farz1994/Assignment-3.5/README.md

 b.
 Is there any association with Passenger class and gender?
 Note – Show a stacked bar chart

+No, there is no association with Pclass and Gender

 library(ggplot2)
 ggplot(titanic_dataset, aes(x = pclass, fill = factor(sex))) +
   geom_bar(stat='Count', position='stack') +